Argan Oil for Bleached Hair- Miracle Fix or Major Mistake? (Stylist Tips You NEED to Know)

 - Omega Fatty Acids (6 & 9): Lock in moisture and reduce breakage

-- Antioxidants & Polyphenols: Protect hair from sun and pollution
+- Antioxidants & Polyphenols: Protect hair from the sun and pollution

-Unlike heavier oils, argan oil sinks into your hair fast—no sticky feeling.
+Unlike heavier oils, argan oil sinks into your hair fast, with no sticky feeling.
 It’s safe for bleached or color-treated hair.

 5 Powerful Benefits of Argan Oil for Bleached Hair